-Questrade was established in 1999 and has more than $30 billion in assets under management.
+Questrade was established in 1999 and has over $30 billion in assets under management.

 It is one of the fastest-growing online brokerages in Canada, with over 200,000 new accounts added every year.

 Some reasons for the remarkable growth of this platform over the years include its trading fees, innovative trading tools, safety, and more.

 In 2022, Questrade was ranked #2 by J.D.
 Power in its Canada Self-Directed Investor Satisfaction Study.
 It has also been named one of Canada’s Best Managed Companies for several years.